-Before making a donation, individuals must have met all tax obligations and any payments legally required to be deducted from their pay.
+Before donating, individuals must have met all tax obligations, and any payments legally required to be deducted from their pay.
 These include:

 - PAYE (tax and ACC Earners' Levy)

 - Student Loan

 - Child Support

 - KiwiSaver

 The Maximum tax credit for payroll donations is limited to the 'Tax' element of PAYE i.e., PAYE minus ACC Earners' Levy equals 'Tax'.